 Hanging Monumental pieces requires skill in choosing the best points in which to attach the supports without interfering with the visual attraction of the piece.
 Sometimes, near invisible thread can be used or supports can form part of the display.

 Touching the often valuable and sometimes very fragile models can cause irreparable damage!
 However, Monumental Origami creations are often hung high for display purposes and are only ever touched for cleaning or adjustment.

 Lighting can affect the visual impact of display pieces.
 Angular shapes can create interesting shadows and spotlights can transfer images onto walls and screens of Origami models.

-This effect becomes most dramatic in larger models, and though the models may be of a plain colour, changing and moving lights can create stunning visual effects.
+This effect becomes most dramatic in larger models, and though the models may be of a plain color, changing and moving lights can create stunning visual effects.